 In Georgia, dividends distributed by a company are subject to a 5% dividend tax rate, no matter if the dividends are paid to a non-resident entity or an individual.

 Overall, Georgia provides an attractive and welcoming business environment.

 Call us now at +995 595 11 88 22 to set up an appointment with Valeri Bendianishvili, one of our specialists in company formation in Tbilisi, Georgia.
 Alternatively you can incorporate your company without traveling to Georgia.

-As a Legal Support Team LLC client, you will benefit from the joint expertize of local lawyers and international consultants.
+As a Business Setup Georgia LLC client, you will benefit from the joint expertize of local lawyers and international consultants.
 Together we will be able to offer you the specialized help you require for your business start-up in Georgia.